-During World War II Libya became a battlefield of Nazi-German and Allied forces.
-The Senussis provided Libyan troops to assist the British advance into Libya, but no such help came from Tripolitania.
-Consequently, when a British military administration was imposed on Cyrenaica in 1943, which lasted until 1951, the new authorities turned to Muhammad Idris, and, having expelled the Italians, forced the population of Tripoli to cooperate with him.
+Consequently, when the British imposed a military administration on Cyrenaica in 1943, which lasted until 1951, the new authorities turned to Amir Muhammad Idris.
+After expelling the Italians, he forced the population of Tripoli to cooperate with him.
 The French took control of Fezzan, and stayed there until 1951.
 That laid the basis for the post-war political evolution of Libya.

 After British troops entered Tripoli in January 1943, they set up a British military administration in Tripolitania, relying heavily on Mohammed Idris for support.
 Tripolitanian political groups that favoured the creation of a united state were ignored – and the British government seems to have considered establishing the two provinces as separate countries in the long run.
 The French relied on the Sayf al-Nasr clan in Fezzan as their chief agents there.

 With Libya split between the British and the French, the United Nations had to decide what to do with the country.
 The Soviets vetoed the idea of splitting Libya permanently between the British and French, because of the strategic advantage it would give the Western powers in the central Mediterranean.
 In 1949, the UN General Assembly compromised with resolution 289 that began the transition to independence for Libya as an independent federal kingdom under Muhammad Idris.
 The British and US governments were allowed to maintain military bases on the coast.